shakori999/school/README.md

 ### Tests

 - [x] Write unit tests for models using pytest and Django's TestCase.
-- [ ] Test model creation. completed only for: `person, Teacher`
+- [ ] Test model creation. completed only for: `person, Teacher, student, attendance`
-- [ ] Test model String Representation. completed only for:`person, Teacher`
+- [ ] Test model String Representation. completed only for:`person, Teacher, student`
-- [ ] Test model relationships. completed only for:`person, Teacher`
+- [ ] Test model relationships. completed only for:`person, Teacher, student`
 - [ ] Test model validation. completed only for: `person, Teacher`
 - [ ] Test model methods and properties. completed only for:`person, Teacher`
 - [ ] Test model signal.